Lois Sprengnether Keel, (LoiS), is a Michigan storyteller, and has a wide variety of storytelling programs or can create one just for you.

 LoiS has a wide variety of programs reaching around the world and back in time.

 Of course we did assume that as a seasoned storyteller, LoiS would deliver an excellent program.
-Indeed we were correct, but we did not realize that you are also a master at stepping in and emceeing the program in such a professional manner.
+Indeed we were correct, but we did not realize that she is also a master at stepping in and emceeing the program in a professional manner.

 Kathie Nenaber, President, Liturgical Arts Festival of Springfield, Springfield, IL